PROJECT 2.5: Improving Australia’s climate model (ACCESS)

 This project ran from 1 July 2016 until 30 June 2019

 The Australian Community Climate and Earth System Simulator (ACCESS) equips Australia with a global climate modelling capability that is uniquely concerned with the weather and climate of the Australasian and Southern Hemisphere region.

-We’re improving ACCESS’s simulation of important climate processes in the Australasian region, focusing on rainfall and weather extremes.
+We’ve improved ACCESS’s simulation of important climate processes in the Australasian region, focusing on rainfall and weather extremes, as well as climate variability and change.
 This will allow for multi-year to multi-decadal projections, as well as enabling better forecasting on daily through to seasonal time scales.
-As a result, policy makers and researchers will have access to better climate information.

 For more information

 Watch the Project 2.5 summary video

 - Colman RA, Brown JR, Franklin C, Hanson L, Ye H, Zelinka MD, 2019, Evaluating cloud feedbacks and rapid responses in the ACCESS model.
 Journal of Geophysical Research, doi:10.1029/2018jd029189 | Full paper

 - Luhar AK, Galbally IE, Woodhouse MT, Thatcher M. 2017.
 An improved parameterisation of ozone dry deposition to the ocean and its impact in a global climate-chemistry model.
 Atmospheric Chemistry and Physics, 17, 3749-3767, doi: 10.5194/acp-17-3749-2017 | Full paper

 - Nguyen H, Protat A, Zhu HY, Whimpey M. 2017.
 Sensitivity of the ACCESS forecast model statistical rainfall properties to resolution.
 Quarterly Journal of the Royal Meteorological Society, 143, 1967-1977, doi: 10.1002/qj.3056 | Full paper